 By now you have probably guessed that there isn’t a single aspect of life that has not been tainted by gender roles.
 In a marriage, traditional gender roles are strictly defined.
 The husband is supposed to be the provider, he is supposed to be the one who always makes sure that the bills are paid and the family has all that it needs.

 The wife needs to take care of the domestic part of the household.
-It is her job to make sure that there is food on the table and that the house is clean.
-Both those roles are very important, but marriage is a partnership, both partners need to bear responsibility.
+It is her job to make sure that there is food on the table, the household is run perfectly, laundry is done on time, and that everything is always clean and organized.
+Both these roles are very important, but marriage is a partnership, vs just a relationship.
+Both partners need to bear responsibility.
 Trying to follow traditional gender roles in today’s society leads to unhappy and problematic marriages.
+Moreover, women’s role in society can not be limited to domestic life.

 10. Vanity – Women are pretty, men are handsome

 Let’s talk about being pretty.
 What does pretty mean?
 If you believe in traditional gender roles, a pretty woman is someone who is petite, has a sharp face, or has various other attractive physical features.
-For men, it is someone who is tall, muscular and probably has a few scars.
-This is probably the most discussed traditional gender role in today’s society.
+For men, it is someone who is tall, muscular, and probably has a few scars.
+This is probably one of the most discussed traditional gender role in today’s society.

-This is an example of a traditional gender role that causes various mental problems from anxiety to body dysmorphia.
+This is an example of a traditional gender role that causes various mental health problems from anxiety to body dysmorphic disorder.
 When it comes to harmful gender roles, it is difficult to find something more damaging than this.
-This gender role increases the likelihood of people feeling inferior and insecure.
+It is based in unrealistic and outdated beauty standards, and increases the likelihood of people feeling inferior and insecure.

 Traditional gender roles are rules and principles on how to do the things required to be the ideal man or woman.
-In this article, we have talked about 10 examples of traditional gender roles.
+In this article, we have talked about 10 examples of traditional gender roles, ways in which society lays down male and female roles in society, and makes gendered expectations from them accordingly.

-Traditionally gender roles are what roles men and women are supposed to play in society according to their gender.
+Traditionally, gender roles are what roles men and women are supposed to play in society according to their gender.
 For instance, men are supposed to work outside and women are supposed to look after the home.
-But now women also go out to work but they are expected to take up only certain professions like nursing, teaching, that is called gender stereotypes.
+But now women also go out to work (though they are expected to take up only certain professions like nursing and teaching), while taking care of domestic responsibilities as well.
+These are called gender stereotypes and biases.

-Gender norms examples are women are to do the cooking at home, they are to do all caregiving work and girls are supposed to play with dolls.
-While boys play with guns and men go out to work and provide and protect the family.
+Gender norms examples are women being expected to do the cooking and care-giving at home, and girls are supposed to play with dolls.
+While boys play with guns and men go out to work, and they provide and protect the family.

 Traditional gender roles still exist but now the focus is on gender equality.
-That is while women are going out and having thriving careers, men are good at household work and looking after children.
-The thin line that separated the gender roles is gradually getting erased over time.
+While women are going out and having thriving careers, men are good at household work and looking after children.
+The thin line that separates gender roles is gradually getting erased over time, but only in the urban spaces.